Trois-Rives: Demographics

+Government

 Mayors

 Trois-Rives has been represented by a mayor since 1978.
 The following is a list of mayors of Trois-Rives.

 Political representation

 Provincially it is part of the riding of Laviolette–Saint-Maurice.
 In the 2022 Quebec general election the incumbent MNA Marie-Louise Tardif, of the Coalition Avenir Québec, was re-elected to represent the population of Trois-Rives in the National Assembly of Quebec.

 Federally, Trois-Rives is part of the federal riding of Saint-Maurice—Champlain.
 In the 2021 Canadian federal election, the incumbent François-Philippe Champagne of the Liberal Party was re-elected to represent the population Trois-Rives in the House of Commons of Canada.